BWibo/3dcitydb-mkdocs/docs/compatibility.md

 ### Handle CityGML version differences

-CityGML 3.0 introduces several significant changes in the data model that cannot be transferred one-to-one between versions 2.0/1.0 and 3.0.
-Most important are:
+CityGML 3.0 introduces significant changes to the data model that cannot be transferred one-to-one between versions 2.0/1.0 and 3.0.
+The most important changes include:

-- CityGML 3.0 introduces many new feature types, data types, attributes, and concepts that are not available in previous versions.
+- __New feature types and concepts:__ CityGML 3.0 introduces many new feature types, data types, attributes, and concepts that are not available in previous versions.
-- The LoD concept has been refined and standardized for all feature types.
-Some of the specific LoDs and geometry representations in CityGML 2.0 are no longer present in version 3.0.
+- __Refined LoD concept:__ The LoD model has been standardized across all feature types.
+Some LoDs levels and geometry representations from CityGML 2.0 are no longer present in version 3.0.
-- Interiors can be modeled independently of the LoDs.
-As a result, `LoD4` of CityGML 2.0 does no longer exists in version 3.0.
+- __LoD-independent interior modeling:__ Interiors can now be modeled independently of LoD levels.
+As a result, `LoD4` of CityGML 2.0 no longer exists in version 3.0.

-As mentioned above, these differences are only relevant when changing CityGML versions between import and export.
-In such situations, citydb-tool applies automatic conversions to ensure no data loss, where possible.
-For cases where automatic conversion is not possible, the following options are provided to help upgrade unsupported CityGML 2.0 structures to valid representations in version 3.0.
+As mentioned above, these differences are only relevant when switching between CityGML versions during import and export.
+When possible, the citydb-tool applies automatic conversions to prevent data loss.
+For cases where automatic conversion is not feasible, the following options are provided to help __upgrade__ deprecated CityGML 2.0 structures to valid representations in version 3.0.

 | Option                 | Description                                                                                       |
 |------------------------|---------------------------------------------------------------------------------------------------|